-Natural capital is currently at the front of the minds of farmers, landowners and land managers.
+Natural capital is currently at the front of the minds of land managers.
 We believe there will be a number of ways for income to be generated into estate budgets by taking steps to improve the environment.

 Management and advice

-As the legislation and regulation emerges, we are keeping a close eye on how this will affect our rural clients as well as the industry as a whole and are advising appropriately.
+As the legislation and regulation emerges, we are keeping a close eye on how this will affect our clients across all sectors and are advising appropriately.

-Carter Jonas, with a nationwide team of experts in both rural land management and planning and development consultancy, is well placed to help both landowners and developers in navigating the intricacies of the various sources of income from natural capital both from the private and public sector particularly with regard to Biodiversity Net Gain.
+Carter Jonas, with a nationwide team of experts in both rural land management and planning and development consultancy, as well as valuation, is well placed to help both landowners and developers in navigating the intricacies of the various sources of income from natural capital both from the private and public sector.

 Private sector funded initiatives

-Under the Environment Bill and the NPPF, developers will be required to leave the biodiversity relating to a development site in a better state than before they undertook the development.
-Where it’s not possibly or viable to achieve this onsite, this presents an opportunity for farmers and landowners, who can implement an environmental improvement on their land in return for a payment from the developer.
+Under the Environment Act and the NPPF, developers will soon be required to leave the biodiversity relating to a development site in a better state than before they undertook the development; this is known as biodiversity net gain.
+Some local authorities already have BNG policies in place.
+Where it’s not possible or viable to achieve this onsite, this presents an opportunity for landowners who can implement an environmental improvement on their land in return for a payment from the developer.

 Carter Jonas has a long legacy of managing rural land and currently has 1.3 million acres under management.
 This, combined with a planning and development team who is currently advising on 23,000 acres of potential development land, with the capacity for 100,000 new homes, puts Carter Jonas in an unrivalled position to match developers with landowners for mutual benefit.

-Businesses looking to reduce their carbon footprint can do so by making a payment to a farmer or landowner in return for implementing a change to their land or farming practice which facilitates the capture of more carbon.
+Businesses looking to reduce their carbon footprint can do so by making a payment to a landowner in return for implementing a change to their land use practice which facilitates the capture of more carbon.

 Thanks to our legacy of rural land management, we are well placed to match businesses looking to offset all or some of their carbon production with interested farmers and landowners.
 To register to be part of a scheme, please email us.